-The following factors were considered in preparing the Authority's budget for the 2014 fiscal year:
+The following factors were considered in preparing the Authority's budget for the 2015 fiscal year:

 - An increase in the collections of loan payments.
-The increase will be due to additional loan disbursed from previous year due to the Airai State subdivision project (10-housing units), - The number of loans to be disbursed will be similar to previous years.
-Plans to duplicated similar program, - An increase in interest income, due to additional loan disbursed. - Appropriation from the Palau National Government applicable to administrative and operation expenditures, - Partnership with the National Development Bank of Palau (NDBP) Energy Efficiency Subsidy Program (EESP).
+The increase will be due to additional loan disbursed from previous year due to the Airai State subdivision project (10-housing units), - The number of loans to be disbursed will be less than previous years. - An increase in interest income, due to loan disbursed from previous year. - Appropriation from the Palau National Government applicable to administrative and operation expenditures, - Partnership with the National Development Bank of Palau (NDBP) Energy Efficiency Subsidy Program (EESP).